eth-act/zkevm-book/src/trees/external/incentives.md

 2. What would an active and open market of provers in the normal case look like in-protocol?

 This project is not necessarily a bottleneck for zkEVM adoption.
 Ethereum could maintain its liveness with just fallback provers without having a competitive prover market, therefore, this project is lower priority.

+## Censorship Resistance
+zkEVMs leverage the asymmetry in computational power between a sophisticated prover and an unsophisticated validator set.
+Increased computation needed to build and prove blocks means it may not be possible for every validator to build a block locally.
+Ethereum may [decouple throughput from local block building](https://ethresear.ch/t/decoupling-throughput-from-local-building/22004), which means it has to source its censorship reistance in another way than local block building.
+While [FOCIL](https://eips.ethereum.org/EIPS/eip-7805) is a popular proposal to provide censorship resistance for regular transactions, a censorship resistance tool is still necessary for blobs.
+Francesco has made initial explorations on blob censorship resistance via mempool tickets, see [here](https://notes.ethereum.org/7EGS7DVtTAKnqlh9LDEWxQ?view#Multiple-independent-availability-checks) and [here](https://hackmd.io/@fradamt/blob-mempool-tickets), and a more concrete proposal from Mike and Julian [here](https://ethresear.ch/t/on-the-future-of-the-blob-mempool/22613).

+## Offchain or Onchain Proofs
+Proofs can live either on- or offchain.
+Offchain proofs may have benefits such as reduced storage costs and potentially more verifier flexibility.
+The benefits and drawbacks of on- or offchain proofs must be better understood.
+Vitalik introduced the concept in [this post](https://notes.ethereum.org/@vbuterin/enshrined_zk_evm), and Justin further explored it [here](https://ethresear.ch/t/native-rollups-superpowers-from-l1-execution/21517).

+## Network throughput
+zkEVMs remove the need for validators to re-execute transactions to verify a block.
+Still, some parties may want to re-execute (parts of) blocks, for example, to obtain the current state.
+There should probably still be a limit to the amount of compute a block can contain, but what should that limit be set to?
+This projects aims to understand the potential increases in network throughput attributable to zkEVMs.